 Remember my 1953 Chevrolet pickup truck?
 The one Charlie bought for me from Billy Black when I moved to Forks?
-Well, if you’ve been following my story, you would know that Edward purchased me an “after car,” for when I was turned.
+Well, if you’ve been following my story, you would know that Edward purchased me an “after car” for after I was turned.

 It’s a beautiful car.
 It’s fast, too.
 Different from my old pickup truck, to say the least.
 It’s a Ferrari F430.
 Nice to look at, but Edward always knew I missed my old pickup truck.
 It’s been parked on Charlie’s lawn for the longest time.
 To my disappointment, it stopped running.
 I thought I’d never get to drive it again, until Edward surprised me with it today.

 It’s not exactly the same as before, though.
-It’s faster, stronger and has a polished exterior.
-Reminds me of myself now, oddly.
+It’s faster, stronger, and has a polished exterior.
+Reminds me of myself now.
 Edward compared the old version of my truck to the human version of myself.
 It was strong, yet so fragile at the same time.
-It was rusty, kinda how I was on my feet.
-And, it was constantly on the verge of dying, only to be made into something faster, stronger and more beautiful, also like me.
+It was rusty, kind of how I was on my feet as a human.
+And it was constantly on the verge of dying, only to be made into something faster, stronger, and more beautiful—also like me.

 Edward redoing my truck is somewhat symbolic of the new me.
-Its paint is glossy and sparkles in the sunlight, it drives fast, it’s strong, runs quietly but most importantly, it’s still the same truck, just like I’m still the same Bella.
+Its paint is glossy and sparkles in the sunlight; it drives fast; it’s strong, resilient, and it runs quietly.
+But most importantly, it’s still the same truck, just like I’m still the same Bella.

 I’m so very happy to have this part of me back.
-It brings back very vague memories of my first day at Forks High School.
+It brings back vague memories of my first day at Forks High School.
 Thinking I was going to be miserable and depressed during my entire time here.
 Wishing the rain would just dry up and the sun would shine like in Phoenix.
-And most importantly, wondering who the beautiful golden–haired boy was who took my breathe away.
-Now, I no longer have to wonder.
-He is my life, and I am his.
+And most importantly, wondering who the beautiful bronze-haired boy was who took my breathe away.
+Now I no longer have to wonder.
+He is my life now, and I am his.